 Balanced flues rely on the principle of the natural convection of heated air to expel combustion by-products and can work with open flames or glass-fronted fires.
 In contrast, unbalanced flues work in conjunction with glass-fronted fires only.

 In traditional, open-flue systems, air for combustion is supplied from the room where the gas or stove is installed.
-However, balanced flue systems require that the fireplace is sealed from the room in which it is installed and a twin-wall pipe vents directly indoors.
+However, balanced flue systems require that the fireplace is sealed from the room in which it is installed and twin-wall pipe vents directly indoors.

 Thus, air for combustion in the balanced flue system is drawn from outside, traditionally via the outer pipe.
 The inner pipe removes combustion gases.